iceBear67/derpshare/README.md

   ]
 }
 ```
 Usually, you don't need to modify the `unixSockAddr` option.
-The default one should be usable on most Linux distros.
-If not, you can find the correct one by using `systemctl status tailscaled` which will show tailscaled's cli options.
+The default one should be usable on Windows and most Linux distros.
+(for some distros, like synology) If not, you can find the correct one by [checking tailscale's source](https://github.com/tailscale/tailscale/blob/3cc80cce6ac045c64a410ae19d86d8100b567a26/paths/paths.go#L23)

 Then, (re)start your DERP server with these options:
 ```